Last Updated on

 I feel as though we are going backwards in a lot of ways, but especially so in travelling.
 Travelling is a lot different from 20 years ago.
 There are huge advantages that are the norm now, and that makes me happy that it is the case.
 For example, my job wouldn’t have been around 20 years ago and the fact that I can connect with my family by pressing a button.
 That is a huge advantage of travelling these days.
 But I feel in terms of connections we are heading backwards.
 We are closing ourselves off to the world.

-Let me know your thoughts on this subject as I would love to discuss this further in the comments sections.
+Let me know your thoughts on meeting local people as I would love to discuss this further in the comments section.

 Love this article?
 Pin it for later!